devste/raspisync/README.md

 **Notice** you will need to replace *mmcblk0* with the actual device node for your sdcard.

-Load your SSH public key onto the SD card by following these steps.
+Load your SSH public key onto the SD card to allow root access.

     sudo mkdir /mnt/raspisynchome
-    sudo mount /dev/mmcblk0p3 /mnt/raspisynchome	# the third partition on the SD card sudo mkdir -m 700 /mnt/raspihome/syncthing/.ssh
+    sudo mount /dev/mmcblk0p3 /mnt/raspisynchome	# the third partition on the SD card sudo mkdir -m 700 /mnt/raspihome/root/.ssh
-    sudo chown 8384:8384 /mnt/raspihome/syncthing/.ssh
-    sudo cat ~/.ssh/id_rsa.pub >> /mnt/raspihome/.ssh/authorized_keys
+    sudo cat ~/.ssh/id_rsa.pub >> /mnt/raspihome/root/.ssh/authorized_keys
-    sudo chown 8384:8384 /mnt/raspihome/syncthing/.ssh/authorized_keys
     sudo umount /mnt/raspisynchome

 After creating the SD card insert it into Raspberry Pi and boot the Raspberry Pi.

-You might have to boot once, then unplug the power from the Raspberry Pi and then boot it again and only then will it boot properly with network access.
+Under some circumstances you might have to boot once, then unplug the power from the Raspberry Pi and then boot it again and only then will it boot properly with network access.

 Updating SD card
 ----------------